nusairat/rustfortheiot/mqtt_service/README.md

 # MQTT Service
+Monitors heartbeat and sends updates to record from the backend ot the Pi.

-## Running
+## Building & Running
+`docker build .`
+- can build a docker image for the application

-cargo run --features "full" -- --http_server 0.0.0.0
+`cargo run --features "full" -- --http_server 0.0.0.0`
 - runs full (although default feature is full)

-- Monitors heartbeat
-- Sends on Recording to the MQTT

 ## Ports
 HTTP: 3005